 Document security is important for any organization that handles business-critical information—period.
 Within any company, there will be confidential information, deals, personnel files, and reports that are only meant for specific sets of eyes.
 Here are a few sectors where document security becomes increasingly important:

 In HR, employee information must be kept private and personal at all times.
 Personnel files, financial information, health information, and more are all susceptible to theft or loss when they’re sitting in a filing cabinet.
 Employee information is always safe with an HR document management solution, thanks to advanced version control and security features that log all document activity and prevent documents from being overwritten or deleted.
 Document access is locked down and limited to authorized users only.
+See how Hi-Temp did it >

 Healthcare is another field where protecting personal information is critical.
 Patient-doctor confidentiality is a serious, legal matter—staying HIPPAA compliant is crucial to keep hospitals and doctor’s offices in operation.
 With the right solution, you can rest assured that no one can access, edit, or overwrite important data without proper authorization.
 Set iron-clad security controls that grant access only to those individuals who need the information.
+See how KSB Hospital did it >

 Why Trust Digital Document Management

 With digital document management, you can confidently replace your filing cabinets with something more secure: a centralized repository where you can store, manage, and route all your important business information.
+You might keep your document management system on-premises, or you can store it in the cloud.
+Either way is secure.

 Our digital forms and document management products help keep your documents secure and your business compliant with both external and internal business regulations.
 Auditability of your documents is crucial to running a secure, smooth operation, and with digital document management, you have a clear audit trail of every action taken pertaining to any document.
 You'll be able to scan in existing paper documents or import existing digital files, and create new digital forms that enforce business logic and automated data capture, ensuring information is entered correctly the first time.